solutionexchange/SmartConsole/Wiki/OVERVIEW.md

 ##### Reports
+You can use the `SmartConsoleReporting.psm1` file to import all modules suitable for reporting

 The report scripts are used to generate HTML reports from other CMDlets.
 There is a single PowerShell script 'Send-MaintenanceReport' that accepts any value for the `$ReportData` parameter, which is then rendered